-Solopreneurs and DIY’ers: As CoSchedule has gotten more popular, they’ve been shifting their focus toward marketing teams.
+Solopreneurs and DIY’ers: As CoSchedule gains popularity, they’ve been shifting their focus toward marketing teams.
 Don’t let this scare you or dissuade you from using this powerful platform.
 There are “individual” plans and you can even customize your plan to a degree.

 My recommendation is to start small – focus on promoting your blog content and be sure to get the plan that includes the “social templates”.
 The individual plan starts at $20 per user and that is a great way to get your feet wet.

 Run through the tutorials: I’ve been using CoSchedule for years and I’m still learning new things.
 The CoSchedule team has put together fantastic resources that include tutorials and infographics.
 USE them because they’ve done the research and created best practices templates for you.

 CoSchedule is a Marketing Team on Your Computer

 Whenever people ask me how I’m able to publish and promote so much content, I secretly smile and wait — then I tell them that it’s all CoSchedule.